My Favorite Simple & Easy Sourdough Bread Recipe

 • After an hour, use your hands to gently pull the edge of the dough near the side of the bowl and push it down into the middle of the bowl.
 Do this, rotating round the bowl, until the dough starts to look like bread dough and comes together in more of a ball.
 This should take about a minute of going round the bowl 2 to 3 times pulling and tucking into the center.

 • Cover the bread dough with a damp kitchen towel and let it rise for 8 to 10 hours at room temperature.
-This is known as the bulk rise.
+This is known as the bulk rise, or bulk fermentation.
 I typically let mine rise overnight.

 • After the bulk rise, gently remove the dough from the bowl onto a lightly floured surface.
 Tuck the edges of the dough into the center and work around the edges until you’ve tucked them all in.
 Flip the ball dough over.
 Let it rest for 5 to 10 minutes.